osl-projects/.github/profile/README.md

 ### Graduated Projects

-We don't have any graduated projects at the moment.
+There is no graduated projects at the moment.